cna-iguide/iGuide_SpatialAI_2024/Datasets/README.md

-# Training Data for Neural Network
+# Data for Neural Network

-This folder contains various training datasets for training a neural network.
+This folder contains various datasets for the neural network.
 Each dataset is organized into subfolders, and each subfolder contains images and corresponding labels (masks).

 ## Folder Structure